 A brilliant transplant surgeon has five patients, each in need of a different organ, each of whom will die without that organ.
 Unfortunately, there are no organs available to perform any of these five transplants.
 A healthy young traveler, just passing through the city the doctor works in, comes in for a routine checkup.
-In the course of such checkup, the surgeon discovers that his organs are compatible with all five of his dying patients.
-Should he go ahead and save them sacrificing the life of the healthy patient?
+In the course of the checkup, the surgeon discovers that his organs are compatible with all five of his dying patients.
+Should he go ahead and save them by sacrificing the life of the healthy patient?

 In all the variations, one person is being sacrificed to save five.
 The moral complications are not straightforward though.
 Printed words are black on white.
 Life is not black-and-white.
-You really do not need some religion, somebody else, to tell you what is right from wrong, good from bad because they talk in absolute terms whereas life is anything but absolute.
+You really do not need some religion, somebody else, to tell you what is right from wrong, good from bad, because they talk in absolute terms, whereas life is anything but absolute.
 If you get caught up in the absolute rights and wrongs, you will only end up more guilty.
 Set yourself free.
-By no means am I saying you go around breaking the rules just because they are there but I am suggesting that you examine the rules you have imposed on yourself.
+By no means am I saying you go around breaking the rules just because they are there, but I am suggesting that you examine the rules you have imposed on yourself.
 The path of compassion is often worth it.

 When you find yourself navigating through a gray area in life, listen to your inner voice.
 In the words of Fyodor Dostoyevsky: “It is not the brains that matter most, but that which guides them — the character, the heart, generous qualities, progressive ideas.”
-Brain is a calculating machine.
+The brain is a calculating machine.
 It has the ability to justify any act, any act at all.
 Ultimately, it will be your character that will give you the strength to stand by your own principles.
-Conditioned morality is a calculative proposition — if you do this then that will happen, this is good because of that, that is bad because of this and so on.
+Conditioned morality is a calculative proposition — if you do this then that will happen, this is good because of that, that is bad because of this, and so on.
 Unconditioned morality, on the other hand, is an original act; devoid of calculations, it is simply about living up to your own benchmark, moral or otherwise.
 And unconditional morality?
 That is mostly a misnomer.